Fire is one of the five elements of feng shui. When used appropriately, this element can help improve the energetic circumstances of your life.

 Decreasing Fire Energy

 If the fire energy of an area is too strong, there are things you can do to diminish it.
-To weaken the fire energy, add water elements like:
+To weaken the fire energy, add water elements such as:

 - Fountains and water features